moses-kolawole/blinking-led-arduino/README.md

 In this setup, the Arduino is no longer controlling the blinking.
 The LED will stay ON continuously.

 ## How It Works
--- The LED pin is set as OUTPUT.
+- The LED pin is set as OUTPUT.
--- The Arduino turns the LED ON by setting the pin to HIGH.
+- The Arduino turns the LED ON by setting the pin to HIGH.
--- A delay is added to keep the LED ON for some time.
+- A delay is added to keep the LED ON for some time.
--- The LED is then turned OFF by setting the pin to LOW.
+- The LED is then turned OFF by setting the pin to LOW.
--- Another delay is added.
+- Anoother delay is added.
--- This process repeats again and again, which causes the LED to blink.
+- This process repeats again and again, which causes the LED to blink.

 ## Code Structure
 - In the setup() function, I only set the LED pin as OUTPUT.
 - In the loop() function, the code:
-   -- Turns the LED HIGH
+   - Turns the LED HIGH
-   -- Delays
+   - Delays
-   -- Turns the LED LOW
+   - Turns the LED LOW
-   -- Delays again
+   - Delays again

 ## Challenges Faced
 One challenge I faced during this project was during the connection.